Jackgame281/Jackgame281/README.md

 - 👋 Hi, I’m @Jackgame281

 - 👀 I’m interested in: Old Technology, indie shows, among other things I will not name.

-- 🌱 I’m currently learning: HTML, CSS, and Python3.
+- 🌱 I’m currently learning: HTML, CSS, Python3, and flexbox.

-- 💞️ I’m looking to collaborate on: Old projects and some simple things.
+- 💞️ I’m looking to collaborate on: Old projects and computer emulation.
 Nothing crazy for now.

 - 📫 How to reach me: Dm me at Discord @jackgame281.
 You can also find me being rather unhinged on X with the same username.

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I shouldn't be given caffeine.
+- ⚡ Fun facts: I shouldn't be given caffeine.
+I should also mention that my knowledge is also sometimes my own downfall because of the way I am, by not trying certain ways until it's too late.
+I am wanting to step into C++ sometime in the future, but it's up in the air if I ever will.